pigroupe/cmf-sfynx/README.md

 * AuthBundle : A bundle which overload the FOSUserBundle with role, permission and group dynamic system, and set handlers for login behavior, logout behavior and failure connection behavior
 * ToolBundle : A bundle which provides tool libraries and services of route and role and twig extensions
 * BehatBundle : A bundle which provides context tools to run mink tests
+* MigrationBundle : A bundle which provides a command to set migration files with a version handler
 * CoreBundle : A bundle which provides models of classes allowing to work and develop with doctrine (translation, tree, CRUD  generate Datatable table and multi-forms)
 * CacheBundle : A bundle which provides classes to cache handlers (memcache, files).
 * DatabaseBundle : A bundle which provides classes and commands to run DB vendor`s utilities to backup and restore databases.